 - Private Insurers Lead in Claim Settlement: Companies like Max Life and Bajaj Allianz have achieved claim settlement ratios exceeding 99%.

-- Public Sector Insurers Lag Behind: LIC’s claim settlement ratio has improved to 98.15% (FY 2024-25), narrowing the gap with private insurers.
+- Public Sector Insurers Lag Behind: LIC’s claim settlement ratio stood at 98.15% in FY 2024-25.

 Claim Settlement Ratios: A Clear Indicator